-- (A) Each nursing home shall-will establish and implement appropriate written policies and procedures to assure a safe, sanitary and comfortable environment for residents and to prevent and control the development and transmission of infections and diseases.
-Each nursing home shall-will establish an infection prevention and control program to monitor compliance with home's infection prevention and control policies and procedures, to investigate, control and prevent infections in the home, and to institute appropriate interventions.
-The home shall-will designate an appropriate appropriately licensed health professional with competency in infection prevention and control to serve as the infection prevention and control coordinator that is employed full-time by the facility, performs a minimum of twenty hours of infection control duties in the nursing home each week, and participates in the nursing homes quality control and performance improvement (QAPI) committee.
+- (A) Each nursing home will establish and implement appropriate written policies and procedures to assure a safe, sanitary and comfortable environment for residents and to prevent and control the development and transmission of infections and diseases.
+Each nursing home will establish an infection prevention and control program to monitor compliance with home's infection prevention and control policies and procedures, to investigate, control and prevent infections in the home, and to institute appropriate interventions.
+The home will designate an appropriately licensed health professional with competency in infection prevention and control to serve as the infection prevention and control coordinator who performs a minimum of twenty hours of infection control duties in the nursing home each week, and participates in the nursing home's quality control and performance improvement (QAPI) committee.
 The home will provide that individuals name and contact information, including an electronic mail address, on an electronic system prescribed by the director no later than ten days after hiring or appointing the individual and no later than ten days after the individual's contact information changes or the designated individual is replaced.
-The infection prevention and control coordinator will have: - (1) Completed post-secondary education in a health-related field including but not limited to medicine, nursing, laboratory technology, public health, or biology; - (2) Have education, training, or experience in infection control; - (3) Work at least part-time at the facility; and - (4) Have completed specialized training in infection prevention and control including: - (a) Identification of infectious disease processes, including modes of transmission, signs and symptoms; - (b) Surveillance and epidemiologic investigation, including syndromic surveillance; - (c) Preventing and controlling the transmission of infectious agents, including standard precautions and transmission-based precautions; - (d) Environment of care; and - (e) Cleaning, disinfection, asepsis, and sterilization best practices. - (B) Each nursing home shall will establish an infection prevention and control program to monitor compliance with home's infection prevention and control policies and procedures, to investigate, control and prevent infections in the home, and to institute appropriate interventions.
-An effective infection control program includes: Each nursing home shall develop and follow a tuberculosis control plan that is based on the home's assessment of the facility.
-The control and assessment shall be consistent with the United States centers for disease control and prevention "Guidelines for Preventing the Transmission of Mycobacterium tuberculosis in Health Care Settings, 2005," MMWR 2005, Volume 54, No. RR 17.
-The home shall retain documentation evidencing compliance with this paragraph and shall furnish such documentation to the director upon request. - (1) A tuberculosis control plan that is based on the an assessment of the facility and consistent with the
+The infection prevention and control coordinator will: - (1) Have completed post-secondary education in a health-related field including but not limited to medicine, nursing, laboratory technology, public health, or biology; - (2) Have education, training, or experience in infection control; - (3) Work at least part-time at the facility; and - (4) Have completed specialized training in infection prevention and control including: - (a) Identification of infectious disease processes, including modes of transmission, signs and symptoms; - (b) Surveillance and epidemiologic investigation, including syndromic surveillance; - (c) Preventing and controlling the transmission of infectious agents, including standard precautions and transmission-based precautions; - (d) Environment of care; and - (e) Cleaning, disinfection, asepsis, and sterilization best practices. - (B) Each nursing home shall will establish an infection prevention and control program to monitor compliance with home's infection prevention and control policies and procedures, to investigate, control and prevent infections in the home, and to institute appropriate interventions.
+An effective infection control program includes: - (1) A tuberculosis control plan that meets the standards set forth in rule 3701-15-03 of the Administrative Code; - (2) A written surveillance plan outlining the activities for monitoring/tracking infections based on nationally-recognized surveillance criteria such as McGeer criteria and: - (a) Includes a surveillance system that includes a data collection tool; - (b) Uses surveillance data to: - (i) Implement timely corrective action when a greater than expected number healthcare-associated infections are detected; and